lu-kno/DeskOrganizerWeBots/Report/Project Report.md

 Ultimately, it can be concluded that the objectives and requirements of the project have been fulfilled.
 It's important to note that the results presented in the project report were obtained through a simulation environment, which offers certain advantages and limitations.
 While the simulation allowed for a controlled and repeatable setup, it didn't include the nuanced challenges of real-world applications.
 For instance, in the simulation, all objects were of the same size, and only one type of object was present in each class.
 In real-world scenarios, objects may come in different shapes, sizes, and colors.
 Nevertheless, the simulation provided a proof of concept for the project, which can be further refined and adapted to more complex scenarios.
 ## Outlook / Conclusion

-- what we discovered
+In this project, we successfully developed a robot controller for a robot arm that can be used in real-world applications, with flexibility regarding the organization and environment setups.
+The milestones achieved in the development process included the successful implementation of computer vision techniques, the creation of a framework to automate the process of creating training data and robot arm as well as gripper movement routines.

+Our project demonstrates the potential for the system to be applied in other use cases by simulating the environment first and then configuring the robot arm to fit the needs.
+Additionally, the framework created to automate the process of creating training data is possibly transferable to other projects, depending on the quality of the object animation, including the number of polygons and textures used.

+While our project achieved several milestones, there is still room for improvement.
+Improving the training data, including using multiple models per type, and improving the training process to prevent overfitting are key areas for future development.

+In conclusion, our project has contributed to the field of robotics by demonstrating the feasibility of using a robot controller for a robot arm in real-world applications.
+While our project focused on the specific use case of tidying up a cluttered workspace, the potential applications of this technology are vast, and we look forward to seeing how this technology can be further developed and applied in the future.

+In conclusion, the project has been successfully completed and the objectives and requirements have been fulfilled.

 - what we achieved
-  - successful
-  -
   -  milestones in development

--
+- Obstacles we faced and what we discovered / learned

 - Robot controller can be used to in real world applications
   - flexibility regarding the organization/Enviroment setups

-  -
-- same content as in presentation silde
+ - System able to be applied in other use cases by simulating the env first and then configuring the robot arm to fit the needs

 - Framework created to automate the process of creating training data
   - Possibly transfarable to other projects
     - Depending on the quality of the object animation.
 (Proto files)
       - number of polygons
       - textures

-- System able to be applied in other use cases by simulating the env first and then configuring the robot arm to fit the needs

-- further use

 - Room for improvement
   - improve data
     - only one model usedm per type
   - improve training
     - maybe overfitted

 <div style="page-break-after: always"></div>